mhanberg/blog/_posts/2023-11-07-ergonomic-remote-development.md

 The way I have been using it mostly has been through an SSH connection, even though its sitting underneath my desk, plugged into my monitor, and all my peripherals plugged into a nifty USB hub splitter thing!

 I simply couldn't live without the macOS desktop environment.
-I have so much muscle memory for all of the shortcuts and have so many apps that I use that enhance my workflow.
+I have so much muscle memory for all the shortcuts and have so many apps that I use that enhance my workflow.

-I have never remotely developed for this long before, so I quickly ran into a bunch of papercuts for which I was able to easily find bandaids.
+I have never remotely developed for this long before, so I quickly ran into a bunch of paper cuts for which I was able to easily find bandaids.

 ## Tailscale

 When you are going to be SSHing into a remote computer, you need to know the IP address of the computer.

 [Tailscale](https://tailscale.com/) makes this super easy.
-You install Tailscale on your local computer and on the remote computer, and they both joing your "tailnet".
+You install Tailscale on your local computer and on the remote computer, and they both join your "tailnet".

 Now, you have a static IP address that only other computers on your tailnet can access!